 Over time, therapists have worked with patients to relieve several types of mental health issues through art creation.
 Here are some of the benefits of using art for mental health.

 We encounter stressful events in our everyday lives.
-Sometimes, these are situations which we cannot avoid.
+Sometimes, these are situations that we cannot avoid.
 They could include our jobs, parenting, or even traffic on the daily commute.
 These situations could lead to distress or burnout.

 Alison, an art therapist, used art to overcome her personal issues5.
 For her MSc thesis, she worked with several women who were struggling with self-discovery.

-Wolf + Water is a "diverse bunch" of artists who work on personal skills and community building projects.
+Wolf + Water is a "diverse bunch" of artists who work on personal skills and community-building projects.
 They make it clear that their members come and go, but if you hang around long enough, you'll eventually run into everyone.

 Whole Village Art is concerned about removing the barriers to mental health services in New Orleans.
 The board president, L. Bartlett, spent 44 years in the field of education.
-He worked with children in underserved neighbourhoods for most of that time.
+He worked with children in underserved neighborhoods for most of that time.

 Whole Village Art lends their support by organizing and providing free art therapy sessions to people in need.
 Their primary focus is the children in their communities.

 We can all enjoy the benefits of art whether we have a mental health-related diagnosis or not.
 Thankfully, creating art for your mental health requires no art degree.
 All you need is some art materials, which can be as simple as a pencil and paper.

-Of Course, as humans, we all have an endless resource of innate creativity.
+Of course, as humans, we all have an endless resource of innate creativity.
 All you need to do is give yourself permission to be creative.
 Art and mental health will easily go hand-in-hand for you once you allow yourself this freedom.

-And by all means, if you're a professional in the space please do share your experiences of art and mental health in the comments below.
-We hope the two cases have inspired you and we hope to feature more over the coming months.
+And by all means, if you're a professional in the space, please do share your experiences of art and mental health in the comments below.
+We hope the two cases have inspired you, and we hope to feature more over the coming months.

 TRVST features a handful of innovative impact projects working with mental health.
 As such, they all work to support people and raise awareness of mental health issues.
 In 2018 we assisted bringing the amazing AHEAD Mental Health Art Exhibition to London.
 Italian charity Angela Azzuro founded the exhibition.
 We were thrilled to support a packed event.
 The exhibition featured the work of artists working to improve schizophrenia or deal with substance abuse.

 In addition, Rob Stephenson, another early TRVST changemaker, founded Inside Out.
-Inside Out builds on Rob's own experience of Bi-polar disorder.
+Inside Out builds on Rob's own experience of Bipolar disorder.
 Today, he continues to work tirelessly to stamp out the stigma around mental health.

 Check them all out - they're brilliant!
-Of course, if you have an innovative project related to mental health that you'd like to feature on TRVST please do get in touch.
+Of course, if you have an innovative project related to mental health that you'd like to feature on TRVST, please do get in touch.

 |Mimica, Ninoslav & Kalinić, Dubravka.
 (2011).
 Art therapy may be benefitial for reducing stress - Related behaviours in people with dementia - Case report.
 Psychiatria Danubina.
 23. 125-8.

 |Mccaffrey, Ruth & Liehr, Patricia & Gregersen, Thomas & Nishioka, Reiko.
 (2011).
 Garden Walking and Art Therapy for Depression in Older Adults: A Pilot Study.
 Research in gerontological nursing.
 4. 237-42.
 10.3928/19404921-20110201-01.

 |The Art of the True Self: Using Art Therapy as a Means of Self-Discovery.
 Kilpo, Alison M. Univesity of Wisconsin

 |Nguyen, Minh-Anh.
 (2015).
 Art Therapy – A Review of Methodology.
 4. 29-43.